 Red light waves also increase blood flow, thus improving nutrient and oxygen delivery to cells throughout the body.

 By affecting change and promoting healing at a cellular level, red light therapy delivers a varied range of benefits.
 An astonishing number of studies -- more than 6000 to be specific -- have established a multitude of health benefits due to red and infrared light.

 Let's explore some of the most impressive benefits.

 Red light therapy has the ability to penetrate the body and naturally reduce inflammation and pain in skin, muscles and other tissues.
 It increases blood flow, encourages antioxidant activity and lowers inflammatory markers in the body (2).

-Studies have confirmed that red light therapy can improve a variety of chronic pain symptoms and conditions, such as joint pain, back pain, neck pain and fibromyalgia.
+Studies have confirmed that red light therapy can improve a variety of chronic pain symptoms and conditions, such as joint pain, back pain, and neck pain.
 A 2010 review study found that red light therapy effectively treats painful tendon injuries and inflammation (3).